yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

 .. rubric:: Required Host Packages
    :name: makefile-required-packages

-Please run the following command to install all packages required to by the makefile targets.
+Please run the following command to install all packages required by the makefile targets.

 .. ifconfig:: CONFIG_part_variant in ('AM62X')